zpuckeridge/blog/content/blog/add-utterances-to-your-gatsby-blog/index.md

 ---
-title: "Add Comments to your Gatsby Blog with Utterances"
+title: "🔮 Add Comments to your Gatsby Blog with Utterances"
 slug: add-comments-gatsby-blog
 date: 2021-05-07
 tags: Technical